pemcg/mastering-automation-addendum-for-cloudforms-4.6/new_service_dialog_editor/chapter.md

 Prior to CloudForms 4.6 (ManageIQ *Gaprindashvili*) dynamic service dialog elements could be set to refresh automatically with the **Auto refresh** option.
 A corresponding option **Auto Refresh other fields when modified** could be defined on other elements that would trigger _all_ **Auto refresh** elements in the dialog to update.

 The new service dialog functionality has extended this auto-refresh capability to make it much more granular.
-The **Options** tab for an element now has a **Fields to Refresh** drop-down that allows selected elements to be refreshed (see [Setting Fields to Refresh](#i13)).
+The **Options** tab for an element now has a **Fields to Refresh** drop-down that allows individually selected dynamic elements to be refreshed (see [Setting Fields to Refresh](#i13)).

 ![Setting Fields to Refresh](images/screenshot13.png)